 Neil regularly writes kids TV with Neil Richards.
-Together they were core writers on Cbeebies show Messy Goes To Okido, writing 13 episodes, and are developing a new animation project for the same team.
+Together they were core writers on the first series of Cbeebies show Messy Goes To Okido, writing 13 episodes and becoming Head Writers for Series 2.
 He regularly provides writing services for video game, interactive and digital narrative projects and is also an experimental theatre maker.
 Neil was also shortlisted for the John Rhys Llewellyn Award for Literature for his book The Broken String: The Lost Words of an Extinct People, which was published by Penguin in 2005.

 Lead writer with Neil Richards on the second series.
-Currently writing.
+7 x 11′ episodes.
+Currently in production.

 Core Writer with Neil Richards.
 13 x 11′ episodes.
 Currently showing on Cbeebies.